 Abu Dhabi is UAE’s second most populous city and the government is working hard to make it inclusive for everyone.
 Recently the municipality completed the rehabilitation of 30 game sites, including nine play areas at the Abu Dhabi Corniche as well the established 10 walkways especially for persons with disabilities at Abu Dhabi’s beaches.
 Two walks are on Al Bateen public beach and Al Bateen ladies beach while eight walkways were constructed on Corniche beach.

 Credit: Flickr / Francisco Anzola / CC BY 2.0

-Abu Dhabi International Airport provides assistance to disabled persons and persons with reduced mobility for arrival, departure and transit.
-You can avail their services with 48 hours prior notice by informing the airline or your travel agent.
-The airport is well equipped for physically challenged travellers.
+Abu Dhabi International Airport provides assistance to disabled persons and persons with reduced mobility for arrival, departure, and transit.
+You can avail of their services with 48 hours prior notice by informing the airline or your travel agent.
+The airport is well equipped for physically challenged travelers.
 There is a special check-in gate with direct access from the car park, as well as dedicated lifts, and a meet and assist service.

 Where to stay

 Most of Abu Dhabi's five-star hotels, malls and attractions have wheelchair facilities.
 Wheelchair ramps often have steep angles.
 When asking if a location has wheelchair access, make sure it really does - as an escalator is considered wheelchair access to some.
 Make sure to check with the hotel before booking, whether or not they have the facilities you require.

 Emirates Park Zoo

 The zoo is wheelchair friendly and accessible for both children and adults with disabilities and offers several animal interactions and experiences that you can enjoy.
 Kids under 2 years are free.
 Wheelchairs are available to hire but are given out on a first-come, first-served basis.
 There’s no indicated discounted price for special needs on their website, but you can ring up the park before your visit you’ll be able to clarify.